gaehlerm/SoftwareEngineering/README.md

 That being said, you have to know where you can go fast and where technical debt will bite you right away.
 For example, it is always worth setting up your CI/CD environment properly, unless you work on a really small project.
 Unit tests also pay off quite quickly.
 On the other hand, it is not worth searching for appropriate variable names for hours.
 Ok is usually good enough.

 Part 5: Programming

 # 23. Programming Paradigms

 "Object-Oriented programming at the edges of your system always has side effects.
 Because otherwise, it wouldn't do anything." - David Farley [https://youtu.be/Ly9dtWwqqwY?t=776]

 There are several different programming paradigms.
 For several decades, Object-Oriented (OO) programming was the preferred approach.
 But it turned out that OO programming has its own problems as well.
 As I have already mentioned several times, our goal is to write code that is easy to understand.
 It is not our goal to write OO code at all costs.
-Procedural and Functional programming are equally valid programming paradigms.
-Nowadays, there are also multi-paradigm programming languages like Python and the good old C++, where you can combine these three different programming paradigms.
+Procedural and Functional programming are equally valid programming paradigms, depending on the problem to be solved.
+Nowadays, there are also multi-paradigm programming languages like Python and the good old C++, where you can combine these three different programming paradigms to some degree.

 Here is a very short list of what the different programming paradigms offer:

-- OO programming: classes, mutable, non-constant variables
+- OO programming: classes, mutable, non-constant variables, loops

-- Procedural programming: data classes, mutable, non-constant variables
+- Procedural programming: data classes, mutable, non-constant variables, loops

-- Functional programming: data classes, only constant, non-mutable variables
+- Functional programming: data classes, only constant variables, recursion

 Functional programming is essentially a subset of procedural programming, which in turn is essentially a subset of OO programming.
 But this doesn't mean that functional or procedural programming is necessarily inferior to OO programming.
 Limiting the number of possibilities can make the code easier to understand.
 For example, the fact that functional programming does not have mutable variables excludes many possibilities that you need to consider when reading procedural or OO code.